CEUS digital grand piano reproduces virtuosity and emotion

 Used in pedagogy, the CEUS digital grand piano reproducing system helps students to analyze their mistakes so that they can become aware of their own playing (active-passive!).
 In addition, teaching can occur over long distances (CEUS will soon make teaching possible between the Mozarteum University in Salzburg and the China Conservatory in Beijing).
 Long-distance preselection of potential talents for universities (eliminating travel costs) is thereby possible.

-The technics of CEUS are easily learnt.
+The technical aspects of CEUS are easily learnt.

 It consists of 1500 historical recordings (classical music, dinner music, opera etc.) of famous pianists, like Vladimir Horowitz, Artur Rubinstein, Sergei Rachmaninoff (to name but a few) that you can listen to on your CEUS.